Stories

 Pin local observability in 60 seconds

-defenseclaw setup local-observability up brings the bundled Prom/Loki/Tempo/Grafana stack online and points the gateway's OTLP exporter at it.
-One command, four containers, three signals.
+defenseclaw setup local-observability up brings the bundled OTel Collector + Prom/Loki/Tempo/Grafana stack online and points the gateway's OTLP exporter at it.
+One command, five containers, three signals.

 DefenseClaw's runtime is designed to land in your existing telemetry stack — Splunk, OTLP, webhooks.
 But for the first 60 seconds of operating it, you want to see what it's doing without wiring up production.
 That's the local stack.